ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/sharding/administration/anchoring-documents.markdown

   You cannot explicitly select a bucket by number; instead, the bucket is determined based on the suffix used.
   The suffix is composed of the `$` symbol + your choice of `suffix-text`.

-* RavenDB will run the hash algorithm only over the ID part following the `$` symbol to determine which bucket the document will be placed in.
+* RavenDB will run the hashing algorithm only over the ID part following the `$` symbol to determine which bucket the document will be placed in.
-  In a document ID that contains multiple `$` symbols, only the suffix following the **last** `$` will be used to calculate the bucket number.
+  If a document ID contains multiple `$` symbols, only the suffix following the **last `$`** will be used to calculate the bucket number.

 * Documents whose IDs end with the **same suffix**, will **share the same bucket** (and therefore a shard).